DHPR-dataset/DHPR-dataset/README.md

 ## Introduction

 This repository contains details about the DHPR (Driving Hazard Prediction and Reasoning) dataset.
 The DHPR dataset was introducted to solve the problem of predicting hazards that drivers may encounter while driving a car.
 We formulate it as visual abductive reasoning using a single input image captured by car dashcams.

 The dataset consists of:
-	14,975 dashcam images of street scenes, car speed, hazard description and visual entity descriptions.
+* 14,975 dashcam images of street scenes,

-....apply abductive reasoning in giving hazard prediction... and increase caution.
-See the papaer in more details.

-The dataset contains annotations of 14975 images.
+* Car speed,
+* Hazard description and
+* Visual entity descriptions.